sisoe24/nukeserversocket/README.md

 ## 1.0.0 Release

-This is the first stable release of nukeserversocket.
-It is a complete rewrite of the previous version cleaning up the code and improving the overall performance.
-The main goal of this release was to make the plugin more stable and easier to maintain.
-The plugin is now more extendable and easier to implement in other applications as well.
+This is the initial stable version of nukeserversocket.
+It's a total rewrite of the earlier version with the primary goal to enhance stability and simplify maintenance.
+Now, the plugin is more flexible and straightforward to use in different applications.

 For a full list of changes, see the [CHANGELOG](https://github.com/sisoe24/nukeserversocket/blob/main/CHANGELOG.md)

 If you are using Nuke 12 or Python 2.7, you can still use the previous version of the plugin `<=0.6.2` from the [releases page](https://github.com/sisoe24/nukeserversocket/releases)

+Feedback and contributions are welcome!

 ### Important Update: Repository Name Change